 AAM IT will communicate with the EDI contact identified in the Supplier Entry form with further instructions.

-For questions related to AAM EDI transactions, refer to the AAM Global EDI specifications specific to the Business Unit and plant.
+For questions related to AAM EDI transactions, refer to the AAM Global EDI specifications.

 6.2.1 Electronic Data Communication (EDI) - Driveline Business Unit